 The Skill of Picture Editing

-When I started as a photographer no one showed or taught me how to edit my images, yet the editing process is fundamental to every aspect of photography from your portfolio and website to choosing a selection to send to a picture editor for publication.
-Even if you aren’t professional or don’t intend to sell your photographs, it’s an essential skill needed when selecting images to print or to enter into competitions.
+When I started as a photographer, no one showed or taught me how to edit my images.
+Yet, editing is fundamental to every aspect of photography, from your portfolio and website to choosing a selection to send to a picture editor for publication.
+Even if you aren’t professional or don’t intend to sell your photographs, it’s an essential skill needed when selecting images to print or enter competitions.

-Choosing a picture for a themed competition is very different from sending it to a magazine or website picture editor for publication.
-When we edit our photographs we usually either choose our favourite ones or we edit with a particular purpose in mind – for example, which picture should I have printed to hang on the wall?
+Choosing a picture for a themed competition differs from sending it to a magazine or website picture editor for publication.
+When we edit our photographs, we usually choose our favourite ones or edit with a particular purpose in mind – for example, which picture should I have printed to hang on the wall?

-The most common mistake which photographers make is to choose their favourite images, but favourite doesn’t equal best.
-Your favourites are often the images that have the most or best memories attached to them, yet a picture editor is looking only at the image without those memories.
+The most common mistake photographers make choosing their favourite images, but favourite doesn’t equal best.
+Your favourites are often the images with the most or best memories attached, yet a picture editor looks only at the image without those memories.

-6 images as jpegs on a USB drive – 4 best and 2 you aren’t happy with but don’t know why
+Six images as jpegs on a USB drive – 4 best and two you aren’t happy with but don’t know why